ghapsara/guruhhapsara.dev/src/content/2022-08-29-elasticsearch-disaster-recovery-mode/index.md

 ## A bow and arrow

 I delved in the instance mounted disks hunting where the cluster stored data.
 I ran a directory size command, I didn’t see as if they were demolished with a new cluster state.
-I got to one of the data directories, I found many folders created many years ago.
+I got to one of the data directories, I found folders created many years ago.

 That immediately brought an optimism to my face.
 There must be a way to bring them back.
 They were still persevered in the disks.
 I just needed to figure out how reconcile these old data with the new cluster state.